crawl/crawl/crawl-ref/readme.txt

 ------------------
 If you'd like to dive in immediately, your best bets are to
 * start up a game and choose a tutorial (press T when asked for race), or
-* read quickstart.txt (it is in docs/), or
+* read quickstart.txt (in the /docs directory), or
 * for studious readers, browse the manual (see below for all doc files).

-Additionally, you may want to print out the file keys.pdf from the docs/ folder.
+Additionally, you may want to print out the file keys.pdf from the /docs folder.
 Besides a full list of command keys (don't bother with it), it contains two pages of help for new players.
 Note that you can read quickstart.txt and the manual when playing; pressing ?